DOAJ/doaj/static_content/_apply/content/guide.md

 ## Updating your journal record

-For journals which are accepted into DOAJ, it is important that the information we hold about them is up to date.
+For journals that have been accepted into DOAJ, it is important that the information we hold about them is up to date.

-You can update that information by logging into your account and going to your '[Publisher dashboard](/publisher/)'.
+You can update the journal information by logging into your account and going to your Publisher dashboard.
 Under 'My journals' is a list of all the journals connected to your account.
-Use the black 'Update' button, next to each journal record, to submit and update to us.
+Use the black 'Update' button, next to each journal record, to submit an update request to us.

-A 'Journal update request form' will open with the current answers pre-filled.
-Change any answers which need to be updated.
+A journal update request form will open with the current answers pre-filled.
+Change any answers that need to be updated.
 If you haven't updated the journal since before November 2020, when we revised the form, we suggest that you review every answer.
-Some questions will be unanswered as those were added in November 2020.
+Note that some questions may not have an answer, as new questions were added in November 2020.

-Once all the answers are answered and correct, submit the update to us.
+Once you have amended and reviewed the answers, submit the update request to us.

-Updates are reviewed by the DOAJ Editorial team for accuracy and we aim to process them within six weeks of submission.
+Update requests are reviewed by the DOAJ editorial team for accuracy and we aim to process them within six weeks of submission.

 ---